 5.2 The vehicle will be handed over to the user in a roadworthy condition with reserve filling in the tank, or, in the case of electric vehicles, at the minimum charge level, with a minimum range of 100 km.
 If the ViveLaCar-Partner exceeds the delivery time by more than 2 weeks for reasons for which he is responsible, the Subscriber shall have the right to extraordinary termination of the booking agreement.
 Any advance payments, security deposit payments and the costs of the starter package (section 11) will be hereby reimbursed to the Subscriber.

-5.3 If the Subscriber or the person authorised to accept the vehicle does not accept the vehicle on the agreed handover date at the handover location or delivery location, or the vehicle cannot be handed over to the Subscriber or the person authorised by him to accept the vehicle on the agreed handover date for the reasons described above, an alternative date will be agreed for the cost of CHF 199.00, at the Subscriber's expense.
-For each additional replacement date, costs of CHF 250.00 will be charged to the Subscriber, unless the Subscriber is not responsible for the failure of the first handover or the failure of the relevant replacement date.
+5.3 If the subscriber or the person authorised by the subscriber to accept the vehicle does not accept the vehicle on the agreed handover date at the handover location or delivery location, or if the vehicle cannot be handed over to the subscriber or the person authorised by the subscriber to accept the vehicle on the agreed handover date for the aforementioned reasons (see section 5.1), a lump sum will be charged for the failed handover.
+If the vehicle cannot be handed over to the subscriber or the person authorised by the subscriber on the agreed handover date for the aforementioned reasons (see clause 5.1), the subscriber will be charged a lump sum of CHF 399.00 incl.
+VAT plus other costs (fuel/loading bills, waiting times, etc.) for the failed handover.
+For each additional failed transfer, a flat-rate fee of CHF 399.00 incl.
+VAT plus other costs (fuel/loading invoices, waiting times, etc.) will be charged.
+The above flat rates will not be charged if the subscriber is not responsible for the failure of the first delivery or the failure of the respective replacement date.
+The subscriber may also prove that no damage or damage significantly lower than the flat rate has occurred.

 5.4 During the handover, the vehicle in question will be inspected by a competent employee of the ViveLaCar-Partner, and an obligatory handover report will be drawn up (see section 2.4 above).
 Any damage will be recorded in this report.
 The completeness of the accessories will also be recorded in the report.
 This report must be signed by the Subscriber or his authorised agent.
 If the Subscriber or his authorised agent does not agree with the findings in this report or parts thereof, this must be noted in the report.